anandu06dev/ng4StarterKit/README.md

 ## Reactive Repository

 We use reactive extensions to create a shared reactive repository.
 By referencing an in-memory object and emitting data anytime an action occurs, we embrace a unidirectional data flow.
-Using BehaviorSubjects allows us to notify subscribers about data changes.
+Using BehaviorSubjects allows us to notify subscribers about state changes.

 ```
 @Injectable()